fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 1. Change the IP Address
     1. Open ``http://<IP address of the LiDAR sensor>`` in a browser to access the console screen.
         1. Initial IP: ``192.168.0.105``, Initial Password: ``admin``
-    1. Open the Network Settings menu , and change the IP address to the same network as the Windows terminal.
+    1. Open the Network Settings menu, and change the IP address to the same network as the Windows terminal.
         1. Also, copy the MAC address.

 <br/>